-The archive is updated weekly to include additional German and foreign documents.
-Data are imported into DEPATIS in the original language (eg JP abstracts in English, title and abstracts of French documents in French).
+The archive is updated weekly to include the regularly published German and foreign documents.
+Data are imported into DEPATIS in the original language (e.g. JP abstracts in English, titles of French documents in French).

-In a next step, it is planned to fill in the gaps in the holdings of German documents of the DEPATIS archive.
-In addition, the full text database of German and foreign documents will be upgraded.
+Currently the gaps in the holdings of German documents of the DEPATIS archive will be filled.
+In addition, the upgrade of the full text database with German and foreign documents is ongoing.

 Storage, including mass storage media

 DEPATIS has an open client-server architecture.
 The server components such as the archive system and the search system with tools for efficient full text search and the file server with user-specific data are linked to clients via a high-speed net on the basis of optical fibres.

 Documentation from other offices maintained and/or considered part of the available search file